rostofari/rostofari/README.md

-- 👋 Hi, I’m Faeidun
+- 👋 Hi, I’m Faridun
-- 👀 I’m interested in Making Films
+- 👀 I’m interested in Nothing
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me ?